British Engines was founded in Newcastle upon Tyne by brothers Charles and Harold Lamb in 1922.

 With the first British Engines trained apprentices coming on stream throughout the 60s, 70s and 80s, the group continued to grow and diversify.
 BEL Valves took advantage of a global oil boom, expanding its product range for both onshore and offshore – and later, in the 90s, subsea applications.
 CMP became a key supplier to the petrochemical and oil and gas markets and Rotary Power provided engineering solutions in the construction, recycling and marine industries.

 Stephenson Gobin and Stadium Export Services joined the British Engines fold in the 90s respectively, bringing expertise in electromagnetic engineering and export packing and storage services.
 Latterly, BEL Engineering was established in 2012 to cater for the growing demand from UK and European industry for high-quality, large capacity sub-contract machining facilities.

 Michell Bearings was acquired by British Engines in 2015, designing and manufacturing high quality, innovative hydrodynamic bearings for a wide range of markets.
-More recently, Tyne Subsea was established as a joint venture between British Engines and Newcastle University, providing specialist pressure and environmental testing services, in one easy to access bespoke facility and formerly known as Tyne Subsea.
+More recently, Tyne Pressure Testing was established as a joint venture between British Engines and Newcastle University, providing specialist pressure and environmental testing services, in one easy to access bespoke facility and formerly known as Tyne Subsea.

 Today the British Engines brand carries considerable weight, both in global engineering terms and within the North East’s employment and training sectors.
 With a focus on excellence in engineering and people development, the British Engines Group both keeps pace with change and brings about change itself to push boundaries and, as we have done since 1922, to engineer a future.